share on Facebook

 Cross Piazza Nettuno and Piazza Maggiore and take Via Dell'Indipendenza.
 Continue until you cross Via Manzoni, take it and go straight until you reach Via Paris.
 At number 5 is the Oratory of St. Columban, recently reopened to the public.
 It is a complex canonical consisting of a series of buildings aggregates in the centuries since about 1610.
 The complex houses the collection of ancient musical instruments of Maestro Luigi Ferdinando Tagliavini, musicologist and musician of international renown born in Bologna in 1929.
 This is a unique collection of harpsichords, spinets, pianos, clavichords, a collection of wind instruments and a group of automated tools.
 These are unique pieces, many of which are richly decorated according to the canons of landscape painting in the 600 and 700 and all are in working order.

 Go back along Via Parigi to Via Manzoni, cross Via Dell'Indipendenza and take Via Marsala and walk until you reach Via Zamboni.
-Turn left and in a few steps you will be in Piazza Verdi, the heart of the University area.
+Turn left and in a few steps, you will be in Piazza Verdi, the heart of the University area.
 Here stands the Teatro Comunale, a witness for more than two centuries of international musical life.
-It was built based on the designs of famous designer and architect Antonio Galli da Bibbiena in the place where once upon a time there was the Domus Aurea of Bentivoglio destroyed in 1507.
+It was built based on the designs of famous designers and architect Antonio Galli da Bibbiena in the place where once upon a time there was the Domus Aurea of Bentivoglio destroyed in 1507.
 It was inaugurated in 1763 with an opera by Gluck and subsequently underwent several renovations until completion of the facade in 1937.
 The theater saw the debut of a young Rossini years engaged in the future of Italian opera starring in 'apprenticeship in Bologna between the walls of the newborn School of Music.
 With the Teatro Comunale behind you, take Via Giuseppe Petroni and turn right into Via San Vitale, go under the Torresotto Via San Vitale and turn left onto Via Guido Reni up to No. 8, where there is a tombstone which indicates the birthplace of Ottorino Respighi.
 Continue along Via Guido Reni and at the end turn left onto Strada Maggiore.
 At number 26 is the Palace that Gioacchino Rossini built in 1824 and where the composer lived for twenty years, before moving to Paris.
 Continuing on Strada Maggiore you will arrive at number 34 where there is the International Museum and Library of Music.
 Founded in 1959, it was taken over in 2004 and its name was changed to the International Museum and Library of Music, with the inauguration of a museum of Palazzo Sanguinetti, in the historic center of Bologna.
 The building was reopened to the public after a long and careful restoration that has brought back all of the original splendor with internal frescoes from the late eighteenth and early nineteenth century.
 The exhibition traces some six centuries of European music history with over one hundred paintings of famous musicians, more than eighty antique musical instruments and a wide selection of historical documents of great value.

 On the ground floor, a separate section is reserved for the reconstruction of the workshop of Otello Bignami, a master Bolognese violin maker.